deepdefence-co/deepscan/README.md

 # DeepScan
 # What is it
 Deepscan is a Docker based solution for security testing software.
-The solution includes a simple web interface, using which you can do:\
+The solution includes a web interface, using which you can do:\
      .
 Vulnerability testing of websites \
      .
 Network scanning\
      .
 Cloud security\